-A dynamic reserve procurement methodology could improve market efficiency by scheduling reserves in a less expensive region using available transmission capability to import power into a more constrained region post-contingency, rather than hold reserves in the more expensive reserve area.
-By scheduling reserves dynamically, reserves could be shifted to resources in lower cost regions as transmission capacity is made available or shifted to resources that are not export constrained.
-Dynamic reserves present opportunities to enhance grid resilience, incentivize resource flexibility, lower total production costs, and increase efficiency in meeting applicable reserve requirements.
+A dynamic reserve procurement methodology could improve market efficiency by scheduling Operating Reserves in a less expensive region using available transmission capability to import power into a more constrained region post-contingency, rather than hold Operating Reserves in the more expensive reserve area.
+By scheduling Operating Reserves dynamically, these reserves could be shifted to resources in lower cost regions as transmission capacity is made available or shifted to resources that are not export constrained.
+Dynamic Operating Reserves present opportunities to enhance grid resilience, incentivize resource flexibility, lower total production costs, and increase efficiency in meeting applicable reserve requirements.

-Because this project would provide a cost-effective approach to securing reserves across the NYCA, it is considered a high benefit project.
+Because this project would provide a cost-effective approach to securing Operating Reserves across the NYCA, it is considered a high benefit project.
 In the absence of such a market mechanism, economic incentives for investment in resources capable of providing the required services within load pockets may be understated.
 As the grid evolves, this could eventually lead to insufficient availability of reserve capability in highly constrained areas of New York City.

-Due to the expected complexity of this project and the potential impacts to several different NYISO software applications, including the market optimization, it will require high effort to complete.
+Due to the expected complexity of this project and the potential impacts to several different NYISO software applications, including the market optimization, it will require high effort to complete, with a long development and testing period before deployment.
 Study and market design are anticipated to take approximately one year, with implementation requiring approximately two to three years of development and testing before deployment.